 DISCLAIMER: This content is provided for informational purposes only and is not intended as legal, accounting, tax, HR, or other professional advice.
 You are responsible for your own compliance with laws and regulations.
 You should contact your attorney or other relevant advisor for advice specific to your circumstances.

-A perfectly sliced cut of meat.
+A perfectly sliced cut of meat on a plate.
 Thinly chopped vegetables accentuating the signature house salad.
-These dishes don’t just materialize out of thin air; they require time, energy, and the right kitchen tools.
+The echoing sound in a kitchen of precise knife skills.
+These perfections don’t just materialize out of thin air; they require time, energy, and the right kitchen tools.
 And in restaurant work, few items are more essential than chef’s knives.

 They’re critical to a dish’s presentation, helping round it into form, so to speak.
 For that reason, no investment of money, research, and maintenance is too great when it comes to your chef knives.